dewayneku/StringEncryptor-3000/README.md

-# YourMomsFile-Encryptor
-this program is intended to be a lightweight file encryptor using python.
+this program is intended to be a lightweight string encryptor using python, very simple and easy to write.